dendronhq/handbook/notes/area.product.sop.ready-to-ship.md

 1. After a PR has been merged, add it to the correct triage area in the weekly [^ship]
 ![[dendron://dendron.handbook/area.product.sop.ready-to-ship.notice-release-schedule]]
 1. Ensure that the correct type [^type] and scope [^scope] are assigned
+1. If the PR has multiple features, add in each feature separately.
+Feature breakdown should be included in the PR details when [[Submitting|dendron://dendron.docs/dev.process.review#submitting]] it.
+1. Ensure the format for [[Pull Request title|dendron://dendron.docs/dev.process.review#pull-request-title]] is followed
-1. Add the alias of the alias of the user.
+1. Add the alias of the alias of the user
 1. If the change affects user behavior, add `([[docs|{link-to-docs}]])` at the end of the message
+1. If the feature/enhancement/fix relates to an issue from the [[Dendron Community Issues Board|dendron://dendron.community/ref.github#dendron-community-issues-board]], add #crop after the user alias
 1. Sync your workspace (it is likely that multiple people are editing this doc)

 ## Examples